kfirbreger/vault-unsealer/README.md

 Passing the keys via a file or via a cli flag, though supported is only meant for development. __Do not used this in production!__

+## Deployment

+When moving to production it is recommended to have several unsealer containers running each with insufficent unsealing keys.
+If one container is compromised, there is still not enough information to do a seal / unseal operation on the vault.
+Also it can give robustness so that even if one unsealer container fails, there are enough running with sufficent unsealing keys to still support auto unsealing.

 ## Development

+Future improvments plans:
+- Support the kubernetes API to see if a vault pod has been restarted instead of using http(s) calls
+- Using a different vault for keeping the unsealing keys.
+- Good logging and monitoring options

 If you wish to contribute to the project here are some tips